 Independently Bottled Bowmore

 When looking at the collectible realms of Bowmore, it is impossible not to discuss the independent gems that make up some of the rarest wonders of the whisky world.
-Stars from Silvano Samaroli, Kingsbury, Moon Import and Cadenhead's all regularly feature in the 'winners' list on WhiskyFun (achieving scores above 90 points), with the 1966 Bowmore Bouquet from Samaroli declared as Serge's favourite expression from the distillery.
+Independent releases from Silvano Samaroli, Kingsbury, Moon Import and Cadenhead's frequently land at the top of the list on WhiskyFun, often scoring above 90 points.
+Among these, the 1966 Bowmore Bouquet from Samaroli stands out as Serge's favourite expression from the distillery.

 Interested in finding some of these collectible Bowmore single malt whiskies for your own collection?
 View our auction calendar to find out when our next auction is live.
 Whisky Auctioneer regularly welcomes rare Bowmore expressions in our monthly auctions.
 Browse all past and present Bowmore lots or contact us if you are interested in selling a bottle of Bowmore.